-Non-resident Ph.D. students who have not advanced to candidacy are eligible to receive a NRST award to specifically cover the NRST fee charged to their student account based on the criteria below.
-Ph.D. students are who are U.S. citizens or permanent residents classified as non-California residents are eligible only during their first year of graduate study at UC Merced.
+Non-resident international Ph.D. students who have not advanced to candidacy are eligible to receive a NRST award for their first four semesters to specifically cover the NRST fee charged to their student account based on the criteria below.
+They are also eligible for an additional two semesters of NRST award that may either be used before candidacy, or be used three or more years after advancing to candidacy (NRST is waived for the first three years post-candidacy for international students).
+Ph.D. students who are U.S. citizens or permanent residents classified as non-California residents are eligible only during their first two semesters of graduate study at UC Merced.
 Please note that NRST awards are not guaranteed and subject to available funds.